 What permit(s) do I need?
 How do I apply?

 There is one Permit Application form to apply for all necessary permits.
-This form can be mailed, emailed, faxed or picked up from the Engineering/Planning Department.
+This form can be downloaded, mailed, emailed, faxed or picked up from the Engineering/Planning Department.
+A helpful checklist of what may need to be included with your applicaton is also available.
 The application must be signed and returned to the Engineering/Planning Department with necessary details and payment:

 This permit is concerned with where structures are placed on a lot in relation to property boundaries.
 A Development Permit is required for new construction, additions, renovations and change of use (e.g. office to a store).
 Application must be signed by the owner of the lot, or the agent of the owner of the lot (with the written authorization of the owner), and be accompanied by a plot plan showing where structures will be located.
 Further information may be necessary to determine whether or not the proposed development conforms with the requirements of the Land Use By-law.
-There is no charge for this permit.
-(Insert a link to development)
+There is a $25 fee for a Development Permit (it can be applied for and paid for at the same time as a Footing / Building Permit if required).

 This permit is required if the project requires excavation for footings.
 Once the Development Permit has been issued and appropriate information has been submitted a Footing Permit may be issued permitting the excavation.
 Upon approval of excavation by the Building Inspector, footings may be placed.
 Once a Certificate of Location of the actual footings is submitted to the Building Inspector, a Building Permit can be considered.
 The cost for this permit is included in the cost of the application for a Building Permit.